THOMASELOVE/432-classes-2024/class23/README.md

 ## Announcements

 1. Grades and feedback on Lab 7 should be posted **by class time** to our Course Grading Roster on the Shared Drive.
+2. I should also be in a position to use the information you sent along as part of the Project B Proposal Form to schedule the Project Presentations **by class time**.
-2. There is no Minute Paper this week.
+3. There is no Minute Paper this week.

 ## Today's Agenda